 1. Energy Self Sufficiency Activities.
-Subgrantees may submit annual proposals, for MaineHousing’s consideration, describing their planned activities and expenses associated with providing services to Applicants pursuant to Energy Self Sufficiency of the HEAP Act.
+Subgrantees may submit annual proposals, for MaineHousing’s consideration, describing their planned activities and expenses associated with providing services to Primary Applicants pursuant to Energy Self Sufficiency of the HEAP Act.
 Administration of Energy Self Sufficiency Activities will be conditioned on the availability of HEAP funds.

 D. Vendors.